 The most common language spoken in Osceola is English.
 Other important languages spoken here include Spanish and Italian.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 66.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The neighborhood stands out nationally for having a greater proportion of its residents active in the military than 95.5% of other U.S. neighborhoods.
 If you come here, you will notice military people active in their jobs, going to and from work, and in plain clothes out and about the neighborhood.